The Bank of England is allowed to use HM Queen Elizabeth II's portrait

 New portraits for D Series notes

-The series of notes issued in the 1970s featured two different portraits of the Queen.
+The series of notes issued in the 1970s featured two different portraits of HM Queen Elizabeth II.
 One version was used for £1 and £5 notes, and another for the ‘high sum’ notes of £10, £20 and £50.

 This new series of banknotes was the first to feature historical characters on the back.
-In both portraits, the Queen is wearing elaborate ceremonial dress.
+In both portraits, HM Queen Elizabeth II is wearing elaborate ceremonial dress.
 This emphasises a sense of formality and tradition.

 A new portrait for 'high sum' notes

 This is the master drawing created by designer Harry Eccleston for the portrait that appeared on the £10 issued in 1975, the £20 issued in 1970 and the £50 issued in 1981.

 As well as the Diamond Diadem, HM Queen Elizabeth II is shown wearing her State Robes and collar of the Order of the Garter.
 These are part of her ceremonial clothes usually worn for the State Opening of Parliament.

 A second portrait for the £5 and £1 notes

 In the second version of the portrait, HM Queen Elizabeth II is wearing the dark blue robes of the Order of the Garter, one of the highest orders in the British honours system.
 This was used on the £5 issued in 1971 and the £1 issued in 1978.